MicrosoftDocs/learn/learn-pr/azure/connect-an-app-to-azure-storage/includes/8-exercise-add-azure-storage-configuration-to-your-app.md

     }
     ```

-1. Save the file using the keyboard shortcut (<kbd>Ctrl+S</kbd>) or select the ellipsis `...` in the top right corner of the editor to use the context menu.
+1. Save the file using the keyboard shortcut (<kbd>Ctrl+S</kbd>) or using the ellipsis `...` in the top right corner of the editor save from the context menu.

 1. Now, we need use an Azure command to obtain the actual storage account connection string to replace the placeholder `<value>`.
 In Cloud Shell, run the following command, replacing `<name>` with the  unique storage account name that you created in the previous exercise.